douglasg14b/FAF-Zombies/README.md

 * Fast: Decay within 3 minutes
 * Very Fast: Decay within 1 minutes

+**Notes:**

+* Regen or repair extends the lifespan of units with time-based decay
+* Dynamic decay, in practice, will not kill units as the decay rate decreases as the units health decreases.
+* This only applies to zombified units.
+The zombie plyers untis are NOT zombified by defualt, they have to be killed once to become zombies.
+This is likely to change in the future.

 ### Zombie Player Build Rate

 This increases the build rate of the player in the Zombie slot.